CryMeSomeCrypto/scripts/EarnzCoin-TESTING/README.md

 a.
 Begin by entering and alias IP:port

 	i.
-[Alias] the name of the MN receiving address (we named them MN1, MN2, Ö)
+[Alias] the name of the MN receiving address (we named them MN1, MN2, ‚Ä¶)

 	ii.
 [IP] The static IP of your server

 	iii.	[port] A port the MN will connect to.
 The port is not fixed and multiple nodes can run on one server but need different ports.

 b.
-Next we get the ìmasternodeprivkey ì
+Next we get the ‚Äúmasternodeprivkey ‚Äú

 	i.
-[Genkey] Open debug console again, type ìmasternode genkeyî and press enter
+[Genkey] Open debug console again, type ‚Äúmasternode genkey‚Äù and press enter

 	ii.
 Repeat the line for each MN you want to setup